zeta-chain/node/docs/spec/crosschain/messages.md

 ## MsgGasPriceVoter

-Submit information about the connected chain's gas price at a specific block height.
+GasPriceVoter submits information about the connected chain's gas price at a specific block height.
 Gas price submitted by each validator is recorded separately and a median index is updated.